compas-dev/compas/.github/pull_request_template.md

 ### What type of change is this?

 - [ ] Bug fix in a **backwards-compatible** manner.
-- [ ] Add features in a **backwards-compatible** manner.
+- [ ] New feature in a **backwards-compatible** manner.
-- [ ] Breaking change: new feature or bug fix that involve incompatible API changes.
+- [ ] Breaking change: bug fix or new feature that involve incompatible API changes.

 ### Checklist